Books with great bisexual representation

 by Mariel Franklin

 Girl meets girl, then boy, and dating apps meet big pharma, in this book of collisions with devastating consequences.
 Mary meets Tom, a brilliant young chemist, in Ibiza.
 He's working on an experimental drug, Eudaxa, that aims to cure the anxieties of modern life.
 Meanwhile, Mary starts work at her ex, Lara's new innovative dating app, Openr.
 As Tom and Lara's work begins to overlap, and whispers about Eudaxa’s side effects begin to grow, Mary is forced to ask whether love is even possible in a society that is falling apart.
+With its unsettling feels-like-a-dystopia-but-is-actually-just-now setting and increasingly disturbing turn of events, we can guarantee that if you've read Bonding, you're talking about Bonding.

 Red, White and Royal Blue